-Carrie Fisher Heart Attack: Star Wars Princess Leia Actress Death Shows Reality Of Heart Disease Among Women
+Carrie Fisher Heart Attack: ‘Star Wars’ Princess Leia Actress Death Shows Reality Of Heart Disease Among Women

 Obviously, if heart attack deaths are common in your family and you have a genetic predisposition for heart disease, there’s not much you can do to change this.
 All you can do to address this risk factor is to be vigilant and undergo the age-appropriate heart disease screening tests recommended by your doctor.

-Other risk factors – some of which may have resulted in the Carrie Fisher heart attack – include high cholesterol levels, high blood pressure, obesity, smoking and diabetes.
+Other risk factors – some of which may have resulted in the Carrie Fisher heart attack – include high cholesterol levels, high blood pressure, obesity, smoking, and diabetes.
 Fisher in the later years of her life had weight problems and apparently continued smoking right up to the end.
 Certainly, it seems that Carrie Fisher didn’t do what she should have to reduce her chance of having a heart attack.

 [Featured Image by Ethan Miller/Getty Images]